HannoCoetzee/EPPlus/README.md

 * Formula calculation
 * Many more...

-## Overview
-This project started with the source from ExcelPackage.
-It was a great project to start from.
-It had the basic functionality needed to read and write a spreadsheet.
-Advantages over other:
-EPPlus uses dictionaries to access cell data, making performance a lot better.
-Complete integration with .NET

-## Support
-All support is currently referred to [Stack overflow](https://stackoverflow.com/questions/tagged/epplus).
-A tutorial is available in the wiki and the sample project can be downloaded with each version.
-The old site at [Codeplex](http://epplus.codeplex.com) also contains material that can be helpful.
-Bugs and new feature requests can be added to the issues tracker.

 ## License
 The project is licensed under the GNU Library General Public License (LGPL).